This CPR is now in around 300 schools/centres.

 It can go a long way towards practically enacting these policies more effectively.
 Or are you feeling that you are not teaching accurate Māori & Pākehā stories of our nation to your students effectively?
-This CPR is designed to support the New Zealand Curriculum (NZC) goals that require all New Zealanders to be knowledgeable about Māori and Pākehā, to understand the history of their relationship and enact the Treaty of Waitangi Principle (MOE, 2007) and Te Whāriki (1996).
-The resource meets the NZC Social Science Achievement Objectives (MOE, 2007).
+This CPR is designed to support the New Zealand Curriculum (NZC) goals that require all New Zealanders to be knowledgeable about Māori and Pākehā, to understand the history of their relationship and enact the Treaty of Waitangi Principle (MoE, 2017d) and Te Whāriki (2017b).
+The resource meets the NZC Social Science Achievement Objectives (MoE, 2017c).
 The CPR can be utilised successfully by all mainstream and Māori medium pathways.

 The CPR has been written in response to research findings that many teachers have outdated knowledge about Māori and Pākehā histories.
 They have a lack of critical history, Treaty and Māori knowledge.
 Teachers tend to steer clear of 'controversial' content and have a belief that younger students cannot manage this content (Consedine & Consedine, 2013; Hanly, 2007; Harrison, 1998; Kunowski, 2005; Sheehan, 2010, 2012; Simon, 1992, 2000).

 The CPR is based in multicultural history and social studies pedagogies.
 It attempts to be more directive, comprehensive and critical.
-It was originally aimed at a primary school level but has been adapted so it is Professional Development for all levels and educational centres.
+It was originally aimed at a primary school level but has been adapted so it is Professional Development for educational centres across all levels.
 The historical narrative is based on authoritative historical texts with an ethical commitment to properly represent that authoritative historical work.

 The CPR is written in a knowledge from practice that people will not see changes in any inequities in our education systems or meet policy potential until we address the current teacher lack of the knowledge mentioned above, present new discourses to talk about these and give educators some options about how to teach this new information.
 This CPR is not a 'happy ever after' or solution to Māori and Pākehā issues.
 The CPR is an offering to schools and teachers to more effectively meet the NZC goals and other relevant policies.